stevetraut/go-tutorials/web-service-gin.md

 ## Prerequisites

-*   **An installation of Go.** For installation instructions, see [Installing Go](https://golang.org/doc/install).
-*   **A tool to edit your code.** Any text editor you have will work fine.
-*   **A command terminal.** Go works well using any terminal on Linux and Mac, and on PowerShell or cmd in Windows.
-*   **The curl tool.** On Linux and Mac, this should already be installed.
-On Windows, it's included on Windows 10 Insider build 17063 and later.
-For earlier Windows versions, you might need to install it.
-For more, see [Tar and Curl Come to Windows](https://docs.microsoft.com/en-us/virtualization/community/team-blog/2017/20171219-tar-and-curl-come-to-windows).
+*   **A Google account.** You'll need an account with Google.
+A Gmail account will do, for example.
+You can [create a free account](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp).

+    This tutorial uses the Google Cloud Shell Editor, an IDE with all of the basic environment dependencies you'll need.

 ## Create a project for your code

 To begin, create a project for the code you'll write.

-1. In the **Welcome to Cloud Shell** page, under **Start**, click **Open Home Workspace**.
+1. Ensure that the **cloudshell_open** folder is selected.

-1. When the home workspace is open, click the <walkthrough-editor-spotlight spotlightId="menu-file">File Menu</walkthrough-editor-spotlight>, then click **New Folder**.
+1. Click the <walkthrough-editor-spotlight spotlightId="menu-file">File Menu</walkthrough-editor-spotlight>, then click **New Folder**.

 1. In the **New Folder** dialog, enter `web-service-gin` for the folder name, then click **OK**.